Rappin' Down Town

 Rappin' Down Town is the third album from New York City-based rap/hip hop group The Sugarhill Gang.
 Released in 1983, this album includes the minor R&B hits "The Lover in You" and "The Word is Out."

 The final three tracks on the album would also appear on the band's next album, Livin' in the Fast Lane, the following year, with "Kick it Live" becoming a moderate hit.

 Background

 The Sugarhill Gang's debut single "Rapper's Delight" has been said to popularize rap music and bring the genre into mainstream music in America.
-Rappin' Down Town was the third album the group recorded and Reached Number #90 on the R&B chart.
+Rappin' Down Town was the third album the group recorded.